miso-lims/miso-lims/docs/user_manual/requisitions.md

 To create a new assay, you must be a MISO administrator.
 Click the "Add" button in the toolbar at the top of the Assays list.
 This takes you to the Create Assay page.
-In the top section of the page, you can enter the basic information for the assay, including its alias, version, and description.
+In the top section of the page, you can enter the basic information for the assay, including its alias, version, and description, as well as turn-around time targets.

 Below, controls in the Metrics table allow you to define the assay's metrics.
 To add a metric, click the "Add" button.
 In the dialog that appears, choose the metric you wish to add.
 If the metric requires any threshold values, another